 It’s easy to pack light for a summer trip to Israel, and summer lasts a long time!
 You’ll find locals dressed in skimpy outfits in humid, beachy Tel Aviv and a little more conservatively in Jerusalem (where the temperatures tend to be a bit cooler but the reflections from all those stone buildings are intense).
 What’s a good traveling to Israel packing list for April through October?
 You may also want to consult this list for what to wear in Israel in November if it’s a warmer year.
 This list works for an Israel outdoors packing list or indoors.
 It is versatile for exploring both.

 -2 shorts or skirts

 That should be enough if you follow the capsule wardrobe method to make sure everything coordinates!
 The maxi dress with a cardigan over it should take care of what to wear in Jerusalem when visiting religious sites.
 For all other places, comfort and practicality are in order.

 If you’re planning to visit Israel in winter, you’ll need to pack warmer clothing that’s appropriate for rainy weather and cooler temperatures.
-What to wear in Israel in November?
+What to wear in Israel in December, January and February?
 Even in March, high temperatures rarely rise above the 60s, so you’ll want to leave the shorts and tank tops at home.
 Fortunately that warmer clothing will take care of any concerns about the modest dress code in Jerusalem’s religious sites!